Identification of Edge Disconnections in Networks Based on Graph Filter Outputs: Simulations

 Figure \ref{fig1} presents the F-score measure of the different methods versus $\frac{1}{\sigma^2_{\wvec}}$ for $M=1,000$ time samples and $r=5$.
 Figure \ref{fig2} presents the F-score measure of the different methods versus the number of measurements, $M$, for $\sigma^2_{\wvec}=0.1$ and $r=5$.
 It can be seen that the F-score measure of all methods increases as the noise variance, $\sigma^2_{\wvec}$, decreases and/or where the number of time samples, $M$, increases.
 In addition, it can be seen that the proposed algorithms outperform the other methods, where the neighboring strategy with $\beta=1$ is preferred in terms of the trade-off between accuracy (it has almost the same performance as the ``full" greedy) and computational complexity (see in Subsection \ref{comp_subsec} and in the simulations below).
-In addition, the proposed modification of the CGL method, the CCGL method, significantly improves the performance, compared with the CGL-based method, for large $M$ and small $\sigma^2_{\wvec}$.
-Thus, considering the disconnection constraint in (\ref{CCGL}) and employing appropriate thresholding improves the CGL method from \cite{Eduardo,Egilmez} for the problem of edge disconnections identification.
+In addition, the proposed modification of the CGL method, the CCGL method, significantly improves the performance, compared with the original CGL method, for large $M$ and small $\sigma^2_{\wvec}$.
+Thus, considering the disconnection constraint in (\ref{CCGL}) and employing appropriate thresholding improves the CGL method from \cite{Eduardo,Egilmez} for the problem of edge disconnections identification. {It can be seen that the GGM-GLRT method from \cite{GGM} is more sensitive to noise and to a small number of measurements than the other methods.
+This is because the model of the GGM-GLRT method does not consider the influence of the noise in the measurements, and is based on covariance matrix estimation, which requires a large number of measurements.} {Finally, it can be seen that the neighboring strategy, which was developed under the assumption of a local property of the GMRF filter (in Proposition \ref{pro_GMRF}), performs well for the regularized Laplacian filter and the heat diffusion filter in the middle and the right subfigures of Figs. \ref{fig_LRT_comparation}-\ref{fig2}.
+That is, the neighboring strategy is robust under the other tested smooth graph filters.}